How to Implement OKRs? The 4 Guiding Rules

 In the Plex: How Google Thinks, Works, and Shapes Our Lives, by Steven Levy

-OKRs visualization in the real world is attainable through simple OKR templates using spreadsheets, as was done at Google in 1999.
+OKR visualization in the real world is attainable through simple OKR templates using spreadsheets, as Google did in 1999.
 Today, however, this approach can quickly get chaotic, especially when discussing implementing OKRs on a wider scale.
 To do that, you need a modern-day OKR software solution that clarifies how different OKRs are connected to one another.

 Using Businessmap, for instance, you can set goals at a top level, allow teams to create their contributing OKRs, and connect team- to company-level OKRs to create a transparent overview of the progress of every single goal.
 All of that is available in a single view and is accessible to all contributors.